 The famous Chardonnay wine is actually named a grape variety that is used to produce this wine.
 Chardonnay grapes are green-skinned and widely utilized in white wine production.
 This sort of grape originated in the Burgundy region of eastern France, which was popular for having many vineyards but is now grown everywhere.

-The Chardonnay grape itself tastes neutral, and many of the flavors associated with the wine are actually derived from other influences like terroir and oak.
+Author Note: The Chardonnay grape itself tastes neutral, and many of the flavors associated with the wine are actually derived from other influences like terroir and oak.
 It is made into many different styles of wine, from crisply mineral wines to tropical fruit flavors.

 The fruit notes of this wine vary according to the weather of the particular region where it was made.
 Chardonnays that undergo malolactic fermentation may have softer acidity and fruit tastes with some hazelnut notes.